ahmedthebest31/PureLink-Android/README.md

 ## 💻 PureLink for PC (Windows/Linux)

-Looking for this power on your desktop?
+Looking for this power on your desktop
 Check out **PureLink Desktop**, a high-performance system tool written in **Go (Golang)**.

 * **👻 Silent & Invisible:** Runs quietly in the **System Tray** (just like a screen reader).
 No terminal or command prompt required.